lueschem/lueschem.github.io/_posts/2019-10-18-Cross-Compiling-for-Raspbian-Buster.md

 lxc list raspbian-buster-cross
 ```

-To add some convenience we add the following snippet to `~/.ssh/config`:
+To add some convenience we insert the following snippet into `~/.ssh/config`:

 ``` bash
 Host raspbian-buster-cross